 On May 23, 2018, the Company and its domestic subsidiaries, as co-borrowers, entered into the Hercules Loan Agreement with several banks and other financial institutions or entities from time to time party to the Hercules Loan Agreement and Hercules Capital, Inc., or Hercules, as administrative agent and collateral agent.
 Effective April 30, 2019, the Hercules Loan Agreement was amended to eliminate the availability of the Tranche III loan facility, add a new Tranche IV loan facility of up to \$20 million, revise certain financial covenants and make other changes.
 On July 10, 2019, the Company entered into the Consent and Second Amendment to the Loan and Security Agreement on July 10, 2019, or the Hercules Second Amendment.
 Under the Hercules Second Amendment, in consideration for the consent to the sale of, and the release of the Lender's security interest on, the AutoLap assets, the Company reduced its indebtedness under the Hercules Loan Agreement by repaying \$15.0 million of the \$30.0 million of outstanding indebtedness thereunder, without any prepayment penalties, amendment fee or acceleration of the end of term charges, and received adjustments to the quarterly financial covenants and related waiver conditions to reflect the decreased outstanding indebtedness.
-On November 4, 2019, the Company entered into a payoff letter with the Gompany terminated the Hercules Agreement to simplify the Company's balance sheet and provide additional flexibility as the Board of Directors continues to explore strategic and financial alternatives for the Company.
-Under the payoff letter, the Company repaid all amounts owed under the Hercules Loan Agreement tos implify the Company's balance sheet and provide additional flexibility as the Board of Directors continues to explore strategic and financial alternatives for the Company.
-Under the payoff letter, the Company repaid all amounts owed under the Hercules Loan Agreement tos issubsidiaries, including, without limitation, on the intellectual propyret spreases of the Company.
+On November 4, 2019, the Company entered into a payoff letter with the Agent pursuant to which the Company terminated the Hercules Loan Agreement, as amended.
+The Company determined it was in the best interests of the Company to pay down the debt and terminate the Hercules Agreement to simplify the Company's balance sheet and provide additional flexibility as the Board of Directors continues to explore strategic and financial alternatives for the Company.
+Under the payoff letter, the Company repaid all amounts owed under the Hercules Loan Agreement totaling approximately \$16.4 million, which included end of term fees of \$1.4 million, and Hercules released all security interests held on the assets of the Company and its subsidiaries, including, without limitation, on the intellectual property assets of the Company.
+Please see the description of the Hercules Loan Agreement above in the "Notes to the Consolidated Financial Statements - Note 13.
+Notes Payable."